Timmmm/robocut/Readme.md

 Basic instructions are:

 1. Create a new A4 portrait drawing in Inkscape.
 (For the registration mark feature you can use the supplied public domain letter_reg-marks.svg file)
-2. Make sure in the options, the default export DPI is 96.0
+2. Make sure in the options that the default export DPI is 96.0
 3. Paste your stuff into the drawing.
 4. Export as Plain SVG.
 5. Open the SVG with Robocut.